How to upgrade your Apple mobile device to the latest version of iOS

 - Plug your iOS device into your computer.
 It should force iTunes to open automatically.

-- Once iTunes is open, click on the small device icon on the left side of the app.
+- Once iTunes is open, click on the small device icon on the left side of the app (Figure C).

 - From there you'll see Backups options.
 Click on This Computer and check Encrypt iPhone/iPad Backup.